filecoin-project/builtin-actors/README.md

 - `fil_actor_verifreg`
 - `fil_builtin_actors_state`

-We do not publish the "bundle" but instead build it in CI.
+We do not publish the "bundle" _crate_, but instead build it in CI and publish the bundle itself as a [release][releases].

 To make this easier, we've added some helper scripts to the Makefile.
 Instructions follow.